shohiebsense/MyDevelopingJournal/README.md

 24. When you put autocompletetextview to show dropdown right after a new page is open.
 App can crash, delay the view then show dropdown. (view.postdelayed)

 25. Updating the app needs REQUEST_INSTALL_PACKAGES permission (normal not runtime) manifest.xml

+26. Not All places are supported with 3d Buildings on Google Map, oer 2021/06/02